cristicmf/dao/docs/Permission_Analysis.md

 }
 ```

 This means the condition will automatically be met right after the new contract instance is created.
-Also, because of how code is executed, there is nothing that could happen in-between the creation and calling of the function, meaning the `blocking state` is `transient`.
+Also, because of how code is executed, there is nothing that could happen in-between the creation and calling of the `setDougAddress` function, meaning the `blocking state` is `transient` and can essentially be ignored.
 Calling `createDefaultDougEnabled` no longer puts the system in a blocked state.

 ## The DAO framework

 This system is applied to the DAO framework contracts, to find weaknesses in the system.
-Degenerate states can lock down systems, so must be avoided at all costs.
-For example, lets say Doug enters into a degenerate state, making it impossible to add or remove contracts to and from the system.
-This could happen if the Doug root permission is changed to an invalid address, and there are no permission owners.
+For example, lets say the root Doug permission is set to a bad address.
+That would make it impossible to change it, since root is the only account that is allowed to set the root address.
+It would also make it impossible to add or remove contracts to and from the system if there are no other owners in the doug Permission contract.

-Generally speaking, degenerate states can cause systems (or parts of systems) to be completely locked down.
+Generally speaking, degenerate states cause systems (or parts of systems) to fail completely, and there could be no way of reverting.
 Also, DAOs usually comes with rules for changing the rules, and it can sometimes be hard to predict what a rules update may lead to.
 The examples in this document shows that even simple setups can be quite tricky at times.

+This is mostly useful when systems grow large and complex.
+In smaller systems, common sense applies, and it would probably be enough to point out that devs should use proper addresses for permissions.